patriciabairos/Interface-Netflix/README.md

 # interface-netflix
-Clonando a interface da Netflix.
+Clonando a interface do Netflix.